 I only have one copy of my official documents.
 Can I get them returned?

 Yes, the Office of International Services will return international documents to the Kelley edX office after the documents have been evaluated.
-The Kelley edX office can then work with you to return your documents via certified mail (please be aware that this evaluation and return process may take a little time).
+The Kelley edX staff can then work with you to return your documents via certified mail (please be aware that this evaluation and return process may take a little time).

 I only have one copy of my official documents.
 I’m uncomfortable mailing them.
 Do I have other options?